10 Common Causes of Female Infertility You Should Know

 • Polycystic Ovary Syndrome (PCOS)

 A hormonal disorder leading to irregular periods and excess androgen levels.
+PCOS is considered one of the most common causes of female infertility worldwide.

 • Premature Ovarian Insufficiency (POI)